-While male participants successfully completed all criterion tasks to the required standard apart from one individual who failed to complete the ladder extension task, a higher proportion of female participants failed to complete the ladder lift (80%), ladder lower (52%) and ladder extension (56%) tasks than those who were successful.
-The male participants in this study demonstrated significantly greater maximal strength compared to their female counterparts on the seated shoulder press exercise (55 $\pm$ 13 kg vs. 28 $\pm$ 8 kg; p < 0.01) and on the seated rope pull-down exercise (91 $\pm$ 14 kg vs. 52 $\pm$ 9 kg; p < 0.01) and greater muscular endurance compared to their female counterparts in the seated repeated rope pull-down exercise (49 $\pm$ 20 repetitions vs. 16 $\pm$ 9 repetitions respectively).
+Although male participants successfully completed all criterion tasks to the required standard apart from one individual who failed to complete the ladder extension task, a higher proportion of female participants failed to complete the ladder lift (80%), ladder lower (52%), and ladder extension (56%) tasks than those who were successful.
+The male participants in this study demonstrated significantly greater maximal strength than their female counterparts on the seated shoulder press exercise (55 ± 13 vs 28 ± 8 kg; P < 0.01) and on the seated rope pull-down exercise (91 ± 14 vs 52 ± 9 kg; P < 0.01) and greater muscular endurance than their female counterparts in the seated rope pull-down exercise (49 ± 20 repetitions vs 16 ± 9 repetitions, respectively).

-Figures 1-3 (below) show individual performances (pass/fail) in the criterion tasks (ladder lift, ladder lower and ladder extension, respectively) versus maximal performances in the corresponding physical ability test (Panel A) and corresponding ROC curve derived from these data (Panel B).
+Figures 1 to 3 show individual performances (pass/fail) in the criterion tasks (ladder lift, ladder lower, and ladder extension, respectively) versus maximal performances in the corresponding physical ability test (A) and corresponding ROC curve derived from these data (B).